Aarushi25Sharma/Nursd-assignment/README.md

 6, 2

 This question can be done by using the DFS approach in the graph.
-Firstly, we will make the adjacency list and then traverse the nodes one by one! and then will print all the paths possible in the graph with the help of adjacency list.
+Firstly, we will make the adjacency list and then traverse the nodes one by one and mark them as visited.
+We can also bracktrack if we didnt find the destination node.
+By traversing the nodes we can add the nodes traverse in the list and can print the possilble paths.